 - These units are secured by wall mounting brackets which secure the unit to the outside wall surface at both sides.
 A bottom mounting bracket, attached to skid for shipping, is provided for ease of installation, but is not required. - 2.
-The unit itself is suitable for 0 inch clearance, but the supply air duct flange and the first 3 feet of supply air duct require a minimum of 1/4 inch clearance to combustible material.
-However, it is generally recommended that a 1-inch clearance is used for ease of installation and maintaining the required clearance to combustible material.
-See Figure 3 for details on opening sizes. - 3.
-Locate and mark lag bolt locations and bottom mounting bracket location.
-See Figures 3A & 3B. - 4.
+The unit itself is suitable for 0" clearance, but the supply air duct flange and the first 3' of supply air duct require a minimum of 1/4" clearance to combustible material.
+However, it is generally recommended that a 1" clearance is used for ease of installation and maintaining the required clearance to combustible material.
+See Figure 3 for details on opening sizes. - Locate and mark lag bolt locations and bottom mounting bracket location.
+See Figures 3A and 3B. - 4.
 Mount bottom mounting bracket. - 5.
-Hook top rain flashing, attached to front right of supply flange for shipping, under back bend of top. - 6.
-Position unit in opening and secure with 5/16 lag bolts; use 7/8 inch diameter flat washers on the lag bolts. - 7.
+Hook top rain flashing, attached to front-right of supply flange for shipping, under back bend of top. - 6.
+Position unit in opening and secure with 5/16" lag bolts; use 7/8" diameter flat washers on the lag bolts. - 7.
 Secure rain flashing to wall and caulk across entire length of top.
-See Figures 3A & 3B. - 8.
-For additional mounting rigidity, the return air and supply air frames or collars can be drilled and screwed or welded to the structural wall itself (depending upon wall construction).
-Be sure to observe required clearance if combustible wall.
+See Figures 3A and 3B.